zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 {{< figure src="/img/chapman_erfc_error.png" caption="*Relative error plot of the new approximation of the Chapman function for \\(r = 6600\\).*">}}

-For reference, our full numerical approximation of the upper part of the Chapman function is:
+For reference, the full numerical approximation of the upper part of the Chapman function is:

 $$ \tag{45} C_{u\\_a}(z, \theta) = \frac{\mathrm{cos}{\theta}}{2} + \frac{0.761643 (1 + z (2 - \mathrm{cos}^2{\theta}))}{a z + \sqrt{z (1.47721 + 0.273828 z \mathrm{cos}^2{\theta})}}. $$

-For the reference, sample code is listed below:
+Sample code which implements the Equation 36 is listed below.

 ```c++
 float ChapmanUpperApprox(float z, float cosTheta)